 - 4.3.1 Contract cheating is an umbrella term to denote the submission of work by a student that has been produced by someone other than that student with the intention to pass the work off as their own.
 Suspicion that a student has submitted work that has not been written by them may arise when there is a disparity in the grades awarded, or the style or fluency of writing, in an assessment in comparison to other assessments submitted by that student or in comparison to their overall performance in tutorials/discussion groups.
-It may indicate that the assessment has been purchased or otherwise acquired from a third-party supplier, e.g. an essay mill (essay writing service), purchased (for money or other goods/services) from another individual or produced by any other person on behalf of the student. - 4.3.2 Where it is suspected that the work submitted by a student is not the student's own work, the Head of School shall conduct a Preliminary Investigation as outlined below: - (a) the student will be required to submit an MS 'Word' document of the assessment (if it was previously only submitted in pdf format) to enable investigation of the properties of the document; - (b) the student will be interviewed to assess their level of understanding of what has been written.
-This interview should be carried out by the course organiser, or the academic member of staff who set the assessment, and another academic member of staff appointed by the Head of School to undertake this investigation.
-The interview will be audio recorded and notes taken to help inform future investigations. - 4.3.3 The Head of the School, having held the Preliminary Investigation and considered all of the evidence submitted, may: - (a) decide that Academic Misconduct has not occurred; or - (b) decide that there are good reasons for believing that Academic Misconduct may have occurred. - 4.3.4 If the Head of the School decides that Academic Misconduct has not occurred, he or she shall write to the student within five working days of the meeting informing them that no further action will be taken. - 4.3.5 If the Head of School decides that Academic Misconduct may have occurred, he or she shall refer the matter to the Academic Registrar in accordance with section 5.
+It may indicate that the assessment has been purchased or otherwise acquired from a third-party supplier, e.g. an essay mill (essay writing service), purchased (for money or other goods/services) from another individual or produced by any other person on behalf of the student. - 4.3.2 Where an allegation of Contract Cheating is made against a student, the Head of the School shall conduct a Preliminary Investigation as outlined in section 4.1.3 above.
+Students should be advised in advance that they may be interviewed, that the meeting will be recorded and that they may be required to submit additional information prior to, or following, the Preliminary Investigation. - 4.3.3 The student may be interviewed to assess their level of understanding of the work submitted.
+This interview should be carried out by the Head of School, or their appointed nominee.
+If the interview takes place it will be recorded and notes taken to help inform future investigations. - 4.3.4 The Head of the School, having held the Preliminary Investigation and considered all of the evidence submitted, may: - (a) decide that Academic Misconduct has not occurred; or - (b) decide that there are good reasons for believing that Academic Misconduct may have occurred. - 4.3.5 If the Head of the School decides that Academic Misconduct has not occurred, they shall write to the student within five working days of the meeting informing them that no further action will be taken.

+4.3.6 If the Head of School decides that Academic Misconduct may have occurred, they shall refer the matter to the Academic Registrar in accordance with section 5.
 The Head of School must inform the student in writing that the matter is being referred to the Academic Registrar for a Discipline Hearing to be arranged under this Code.